thibmaek/awesome-raspberry-pi/README.md

 ### Cloud

+* [Adafruit IO](https://io.adafruit.com) - Adafruit IO is the easiest way to connect your project to the internet.
+You can easily connect your project to Adafruit IO with your device-of-choice by using your programming language of choice (we have lots of libraries) and control or monitor over the internet.
+Data stored with Adafruit IO is yours to manage and control.
 - [Alibaba Cloud IoT Platform](https://www.alibabacloud.com/product/iot) - Provides secure and reliable communication between devices and the IoT Platform which allows you to manage a large number of devices on a single IoT Platform.
 - [AWS IoT Core](https://aws.amazon.com/iot-core/?nc1=h_ls) - AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.
 AWS IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.
 With AWS IoT Core, your applications can keep track of and communicate with all your devices, all the time, even when they aren’t connected.
 - [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - Enable highly secure and reliable communication between your IoT application and the devices it manages.
 Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
 Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.